ajaysh540/java-microservice-eureka/README.md

 Eureka server and config server implemented in eureka service application and port number is 8090 for service

-Manager service consumes employee service through eureka client

-configurations are present at git repository- https://github.com/ajaysh540/java-task-config-server.git
+**Manager service consumes employee service through eureka client.** Here I used Employee service as a provider service to be consumed by manager Service. configurations are present at git repository- https://github.com/ajaysh540/java-task-config-server.git

 To start clone the repository into local and import as maven project into IDE.